Daniel Cloud's Letter

 A long time has elapsed since we parted and long before this period I expected to write to you but continual traveling and employment have prevented.

-The soil of Illinois, north of the 38th degree is the best I ever saw and from all that I can learn, the best body of land on earth of the same extent.
+Now you wish me to say something of the country through which we have traveled, viz.
+Illinois, Missouri, Arkansas and Louisiana.
+The soil of Illinois, north of 38° is the best I ever saw and from all that I can learn, the best body of land on earth of the same extent.
 The water is abundant and may be called good, many parts I regard as healthy, and the ridgeland between Illinois and Mississippi River, I believe to be as healthful as the Alleghany Mountains.

 Yankees, Kentuckians, and Ohioans, etc. are filling up the state with a rapidity unparalleled in the history of the West.
 I saw as fine farms, as good houses, barns, wagons, ploughs, horses, men, women and children, beds and furniture in Illinois as I ever saw in Kentucky.
 I view this state at no distant day far in advance of any western state except Ohio.

 Our reason for not stopping in Missouri were first, we were disappointed in the face of the country and the coldness of the climate, but most of all, the smallness of the docket.
-There is less litigation in this state than in any other in the union for its population, as I was informed by one of the judges of the supreme court (Judge Tompkins) and what is going on redounds very little to the emolument of the practitioners.
+There is less litigation in this state than in any other in the union for its population, as I was informed by one of the judges of the supreme court (Judge Tompkins 20) and what is going on redounds very little to the emolument of the practitioners.
 I was happy to find such a state of case existing, but while following the chase, like other hunters, wish to go where game is plentiful, fat and large.
 We rode through Mo. from north to south, about six hundred miles, the weather was growing cold, we knew we could not settle.
-It was out of our way to go by Boonville and we had not an opportunity of presenting ourselves to Col. Boone (1) and Mr. Grubbs, but we thank Brother Grubbs for the letter of introduction which he gave us and which we yet keep.
+It was out of our way to go by Boonville and we had not an opportunity of presenting ourselves to Col. Boone 21 and Mr. Grubbs, but we thank Brother Grubbs for the letter of introduction which he gave us and which we yet keep.
 We wish you to acquaint him with these facts and to present our love and compliments to him and his family.

 The reason for our pushing still further on must now be told, and as it is a master one, it will suffice without the mention of any other one.
-Ever since Texas has unfurled the Banner of Freedom, and commenced a warfare of liberty or death, our hearts have been enlisted in her behalf.
-The progress of her cause has increased the ardor of our feeling until we have resolved to embark in the vessel which contains the Flag of Liberty and sink or swim in its defense.
+Ever since Texas has unfurled the Banner of Freedom, and commenced a warfare for liberty or death, our hearts have been enlisted in her behalf.
+The progress of her cause has increased the ardor of our feeling until we have 3 resolved to embark in the vessel which contains the Flag of Liberty and sink or swim in its defense.

-Our brethren of Texas were invited by the Mexican Government while Republican in its form to come and settle; they did so; they have endured all the suffering and privation incident to the settlement of a frontier country and have surrounded themselves with the comforts and conveniences of life.
+Our brethren of Texas were invited by the Mexican Government while Republican in its form to come and settle; they did so; they have endured all the privations and suffering incident to the settlement of a frontier country and have surrounded themselves with the comforts and conveniences of life.
 Now the Mexicans with unblushing effrontery, call on them to submit to a Monarchical, Tyranical central despotism, at the bare mention of which every true-hearted son of Kentucky feels an instinctive horror, followed by a firm and steady glow of virtuous indignation.

 I now say again that if you or any of our relatives will write to us and direct your letters to Natchitoches, La., we may get them, and would thank you most sincerely for them.
 If you have any affection for me you will attend to this request.
-I now commission you to bear me as a son -- as an affectionate son, to my beloved Mother and her husband.
+4 I now commission you to bear me as a son -- as an affectionate son, to my beloved Mother and her husband.
 Kiss sister and all the children for me.
 Mr. Slack and Mr. Lewis must do the same with their children.
-To Uncle Samuel and Uncle William, and their families, remember me and inform them of Grandma's condition.
+To Uncle Samuel and William and their families, remember me and inform them of Grandma's condition.

-Dear Brother, we are of the same origin, the blood of the same parents flows through our veins, and the same maternal tenderness matched over our infant slumbers, and the same councils instilled principles into our minds.
+Dear Brother, we are of the same origin, the blood of the same parents flows through our veins, and the same maternal tenderness watched over our infant slumbers, and the same councils instilled principles into our minds.
 Many times we have slept the livelong night locked in each other's arms.
-May our united petitions to a throne of divine grace invoke the same bread of life and our souls united in love, finally nestle under the protecting shield of the same all-wise and all-merciful redeemer.
+May our united petitions to a throne of divine grace invoke the same bread of life and may our souls united in love, finally nestle under the protecting shield of the same all-wise and all-merciful redeemer.